Nifty May futures at steep premium

-Reliance Industries (RIL), Yes Bank and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), Maruti Suzuki India and Yes Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News